 Most smoke detectors in use today use electrical wiring with a battery backup.
 We replace the battery most often when it starts chirping but they SHOULD be replaced every year at the same time, like on a holiday.
 These smoke detectors store error codes which means the chirp associated with a week battery chirp is often a common error code.
 Many units retain that code even after replacing the old battery.
 To totally eliminate that chirp you must clear the error code that is being held in memory.
 The best way to do that is to reset the smoke detector.

 Try the following steps:

-2. Remove the smoke detector from the mounting bracket.
-Then unplug the power connector from the unit.
+2 Remove the detector from its mounting bracket and unplug the power supply.

-3. Remove the battery, usually a 9V battery from the smoke detector.
+4 Remove the battery from the smoke detector.

-4. With the battery completely removed from the unit, press and hold the test button for 15-20 seconds.
+5 With the battery removed, press and hold the test button for 15-20 seconds.

-6. Replace the smoke detector unit in the mounting bracket.
+8 Reattach the smoke detector to the mounting bracket.

 When power is restored, the smoke detector should chirp once.
 That annoying low-battery chirping should be eliminated.

 One last bit of advice: If the smoke detectors in your home are 10 years old or older, they should be replaced.
-Your life and the lives of your loved ones is far to precious to risk on an old smoke detector.
+Your life and the lives of your loved ones are far too precious to risk on an old smoke detector.

 Good luck and if this procedure fails you might need an in-home service call.
 Please call us to schedule service.